Sudoblark/sir_model_calculator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Now your virtual environment is setup, run help to determine what options are available:
+Now your virtual environment is setup, change to the src directory and run help to determine what options are available:

 ```
-(venv) C:\temp\SIR_Model_Animation>python -m main -h
+(venv) C:\temp\SIR_Model_Animation\src>python -m main -h
 ------------------------------------------------
 SIR Model Animation Copyright (C) 2022 Sudoblark
 Run 'main -h' for more information